 - Students and employees with a visual impairment may need to use a screen reader to provide auditory output of what is presented on the screen.

 - Students and employees who are deaf or hard of hearing may need to use captioning to fully understand multimedia content.

 If web sites and applications are not coded properly to meet accessibility standards they may not be compatible with assistive technologies used by people with disabilities.
 This can create a virtual road block to the electronic information and services available to their peers without disabilities.

 View the video below for a student and faculty perspective on web accessibility in higher education:

 For more information about our web accessibility testing process, please visit Web Accessibility Testing.

 Mason’s Web Accessibility Standards

-Mason refers to the accessibility standards specified in Section 508 of the Rehabilitation Act of 1973 and WCAG (Web Content Accessibility Guidelines) 2.0, appropriately tailored to the specific circumstances of the University.
-The WCAG 2.0 Standards are set by the World Wide Web Consortium (W3C).
+Mason refers to the accessibility standards specified in Section 508 of the Rehabilitation Act of 1973 opens a new window and WCAG (Web Content Accessibility Guidelines) 2.1 opens a new window, appropriately tailored to the specific circumstances of the University.
+The WCAG 2.0 Standards are set by the World Wide Web Consortium (W3C) opens a new window.
 The mission of W3C is to lead the web to its full potential which includes accessibility.